HubbelGrayso24/java-python-snake/Python/SnakeGame/README.md

 python play_game.py
 ```

+To run the game run the play_game.py file.
+This will start the interactive game and you can play snake
+using the arrow keys.
+The game will end when the snake runs into itself or the wall.

+There are also additional tests in the Test directory that can demonstrate the game's functionality.
+These tests are python unittests, and can be run using the unittest module in Python.
+Again, we developed
+these tests in PyCharm, which is likely the easiest way to run them.

+There is also additional directories that demonstrate OOP code in Python and multithreading and multiprocessing
+performance.
+These are not directly related to the game, but are included in the repository for completeness.
+The Samples directory contains three files which demonstrate three pillars of OOP SOLID design in Python.
+The
+Performance directory contains a file that demonstrates the performance of multithreading and multiprocessing.

 ## Additional Information

 This is a simple snake game made with Python and Pygame.
 We wanted to